-Root Canals are required when there is an infection in the soft tissue within the tooth structure, which creates an empty space or “abscess” underneath the tooth.
-This empty space can undermine the structure of the tooth and the materials that hold the tooth in place.
-A root canal is performed to remove the infected material inside the tooth, where it is replaced with an antibacterial filler that will preserve the tooth and the healthy tissue surrounding it.
+Root Canals are required when there is an infection in the soft tissue within the tooth structure, which creates an empty space or abscess underneath the tooth.
+This open space can undermine the tooth structure and the materials that hold the tooth in place.
+A root canal is performed to remove the infected material inside the tooth.
+It is replaced with an antibacterial filler that will preserve the tooth and the healthy tissue surrounding it.

-Due to some of the more recent advancements in technology and anesthetics, root canals are no longer a feared procedure but a routine one.
+Because of some of the more recent advancements in technology and anesthetics, root canals are no longer a feared procedure but a routine one instead.
 We will do everything possible to make your root canal procedure as comfortable as possible.
 We use both topical and local anesthesia to numb any pain you may experience.
 Ask your dentist about sedation options and how we can take the stress out of your root canal.

-After a healing period of 3 months, your dental implant will be placed in the jawbone.
+After a healing period of three months, your dental implant will be placed in the jawbone.
 After this heals, the abutment and dental crown will be placed on top.

 Dr. Kyle Kromrey was born and raised in South Florida, graduating from University of Florida, both for his undergraduate and his D.M.D.
 Go Gators!
 Upon graduation from dental school, he received additional training for advanced dental care in Cape Coral, Florida in a private practice setting...Read More >>